bnjns/rich-slack-statuses/readme.md

 If you do not wish to deploy to a cloud service you can also run this locally, using something like crontab.
 Simply configure the cron job to run `yarn run:local execute`, or use `yarn build:package` to build an executable.

-## 🎉 Roadmap

-- [x] Reading from Google Calendar
-- [ ] Ability to force override the selected event
-- [ ] Ability to set secrets from AWS SSM
-- [ ] Ability to set secrets from AWS Secrets Manager

 ## ⛏️ Built Using

 - [Google Calendar API](https://github.com/googleapis/google-api-nodejs-client)